 Why assemble pages this way?
 In a word, flexibility.
-In conjunction with HTML and CSS, PHP makes it possible for developers to create themes and plugins that run on their own PHP files.
+In conjunction with HTML and CSS, PHP makes it possible for developers to create themes and must-have WordPress plugins that run on their own PHP files.
 These themes and plugins can use WordPress database content however they like.
 If you want to swap plugins and/or themes, this setup also lets you do so without the need to generate a new set of pages every time.
 Every page on your site is generated in real-time when requested.

 Additionally, PHP is a good fit for WordPress because, like WordPress itself, PHP is open-source.
 Anyone can see how the language works under the hood and customize it for their site if desired.

 While PHP enjoyed some popularity in the web development community for years, the advent of Content Management Systems (CMS) really put this language on the map.
 WordPress is the most popular CMS on the internet, and this fact is a testament to the robustness and versatility of PHP.